 C.1 General

 DNS records obtained from a network resolver contains a time-to-live (TTL) value.
 This is a hint provided by the network resolver and can be used to determine the length of time that the record is cached.
 DNS records can be cached in the UE by a system wide stub resolver and by application layer name resolution caches.
 The application (L7) cache is managed on a per application basis while the OS/system DNS cache is common to applications.
 Name resolution caches in various applications also have different policies and behaviour.
 Some applications cache the name records for the length of the application session while others have a time limit.

-Editor's note: Whether coordination across the 5GC and application domain for name resolver caching behaviour is required or not is FFS.
+The recommendations here are expected to work if the UE application and OS consider indications from the UE modem layer with respect to DNS settings and DNS caching.
+Whether and how the UE, application receives and considers indication depends on implementation.

 The following clauses describe the appropriate DNS configuration for the EAS (re)-discovery to work in the UE.

 C.2 Impact of IP Addresses for DNS Resolver

-The UE can be configured by the 5GC with an IP address for the DNS resolver using ePCO or IPv6 Router Advertisement (RA).
-5GC can reconfigure the DNS resolver IP address.
+The UE can be configured by the 5GC with an IP address for the DNS resolver using ePCO or IPv6 Router Advertisement (RA), DHCPv4 or DHCPv6 as described in TS23.501[2] clause 5.8.2.
+5GC can reconfigure the DNS resolver IP address using NAS or IPv6 Router Advertisement (RA).
 In case of anycast IP address of the DNS resolver, the 5GC can use UL-CL/BP to branch out and the DN is responsible to route to the closest instance of the MNO DNS resolver without having to reconfigure the DNS resolver IP address in the UE.

+NOTE: 5GC is likely not to be able to reconfigure the DNS resolver IP address when DHCP is used to configure this information on the UE, e.g. in case of UE split.
 Applications in the UE can request the DNS resolver configured on the UE to resolve an FQDN.
 However, applications can also be configured with their own DNS resolver address and can use encrypted messaging based e.g., on DNS over HTTPS (DoH) or, DNS over TLS (DoT).
 Configuration of application DNS resolvers is out of scope of 5GC.
 DNS messages delivered over DoT, or DoH might be forwarded transparently to the destination address of DNS resolver in the DNS query.
 The application DNS resolver can be operated by the 5GC operator or by a third party.

-A network interface change or NAS SM EAS rediscovery indication can result in the UE OS clearing name/IP address translations in its DNS cache.
+A network interface change or NAS SM EAS rediscovery indication can and should result in the UE OS clearing name/IP address translations in its DNS cache.

 If network interface change or NAS SM EAS rediscovery indication does not result in the UE OS clearing name/IP address translations in its DNS cache, an application can continue the L4 connection with the old EAS IP address until DNS cache entry times-out and subsequent DNS EAS address resolution request.

 C.3 UE Considerations for EAS Re-discovery